Over 50, changes to a woman’s body bring health challenges

-Flavonoids and polyphenols are a class of nutrients found in fruits and vegetables that are probably as important for health as vitamins and minerals.
+Flavonoids and polyphenols are a class of nutrients found in fruits and vegetables that are that are not so well known – but are as important for health as vitamins and minerals.

 Studies on MED-DASH-MIND diets show lower cancer, dementia and heart risks AND slower ageing

-1: Healthier brains The MIND diet can protect against cognitive decline, dementia and Alzheimer’s.
-This is a critical benefit when the UK’s Office of National Statistics confirms that in 2017, dementia is the leading cause of death for women!
+1: Healthier brains The MIND diet can protect against cognitive decline, dementia and Alzheimer’s (ref.5).
+This is a critical benefit when the UK’s Office of National Statistics confirms that in 2018, dementia was the leading cause of death for women!
 (And the second most frequent cause of death for men.)

 2: Younger brains A study in the Journal of the Alzheimer’s Association found that adults following a MIND diet had a 53% lower risk of developing dementia than those eating a typical Western diet.

-They went further – those eating the most DASH diet servings (in the top third of nutritional intake) were assessed as 7.5 years younger in biological age.
+They went further – those eating the most DASH diet servings (in the top third of nutritional intake) were assessed as 7.5 years younger in biological age (ref.6).

 3: Healthier hearts The MIND diet can lower inflammation in body tissues and blood vessels.
 Chronic inflammation is known to be a key driver of stroke and heart disease – and heart disease is the second leading cause of death in women.
 And the number 1 cause in men.
 Stroke is essentially ‘a heart attack in the brain’.

-4: Reduced cancer risk By providing high anti-oxidant levels, the MIND diet can help reduce oxidation and therefore free radical damage to tissues and cells, which otherwise can lead to cancer, including breast and cervical cancer.
+4: Reduced cancer risk By providing high anti-oxidant levels, the MIND diet can help reduce the damaging effect of oxygen reacting to fats and sugar – and therefore free radical damage to tissues and cells.
+Free radical damage can otherwise can lead to cancer, including breast and cervical cancer.
 The high fibre content of the MIND diet also helps to prevent colorectal cancer.

 5: Increased bone density A MIND diet is high in calcium, magnesium and vitamin K, because it includes leafy green vegetables like kale and spinach.
 So – with the addition of vitamin D – it will help to prevent loss of bone density.

-Indeed, a study of more than 90,000 participants showed that eating a Mediterranean diet (a sub-set of the MIND diet) was linked to increased bone health and lower fracture risk in postmenopausal women.
+Indeed, a study of more than 90,000 participants showed that eating a Mediterranean diet (a sub-set of the MIND diet) was linked to increased bone health and lower fracture risk in postmenopausal women (ref.4).

 6: Stronger immunity The MIND diet is also a natural immune system booster.
 It’s high in vitamins and minerals like vitamin A, C and D, zinc, in flavonoids, carotenoids and in Omega 3 – all of which strongly support the immune system.

-So it helps counteract the fact that your immune system would normally weaken over time.
-That’s one reason why we become more vulnerable to flu, contagious diseases and indeed cancer as we get older.
+Consequently, it helps counteract the fact that your immune system would normally weaken over time – which is one reason why we become more vulnerable to flu, contagious viral diseases and indeed cancer as we get older.
 Cancer is, in part, an immune system failure.

 7: Healthier blood sugar Finally, the MIND diet improves blood sugar levels and therefore helps protect against diabetes.